 Circularity projects

-By reducing the use of virgin materials, circularity results in less mining and processing of raw materials and the CO2 emissions and biodiversity impact related to it.
+By reducing the use of virgin materials, circularity helps to minimise mining and raw material processing, along with the associated CO2 emissions and impacts on biodiversity.
 The following examples show circular projects across Vattenfall.

 Watching eye encourages plastics recycling